evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor.md

 ### A Naive Java Implementation

+For this chat application I have decided to use [the JDK's blocking Socket API][socket].
+Now, you should always avoid calling a blocking API from the body of an actor, because you will block the entire underlying thread.
+However, we will do some damage-control by creating a special actor system for I/O, on its own thread pool.

+On a related note, on a [Loom-enabled JDK][loom], where threads are virtual, light-weight but still pre-emptible, even blocking I/O operations won't result in blocking a "real" OS thread.
+But until that lands in a stable JDK release, we will have to make do.

-In a Java program, the `ServerSocket` API provides all you need to `accept()` incoming connections from clients.
+The `ServerSocket` API provides all you need to `accept()` incoming connections from clients.

 Here is a naive snippet that is omitting all the details of spawning, handling threads and dealing with concurrency issues: